EyebouImpact/Documentation/Contributing-guidelines.md

 #### Create a new issue

-If you spot a problem with the docs, search if an issue already exists https://github.com/EyebouImpact/EyebouImpact/issues.
+If you spot a problem with the docs, check if an issue already exists by searching the issues in the relevant repository e.g. https://github.com/EyebouImpact/strabismus-detection/issues.
 If your issue doesn’t exist you can open up a new issue.

 #### Solve an issue

-Scan through our https://github.com/EyebouImpact/EyebouImpact/issues to find one that interests you.
+Scan through the issues for the repository you want to contribute to e.g. https://github.com/EyebouImpact/strabismus-detection/issues to find one that interests you.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes